-Jim Reese is one of five artists-in-residence throughout the country who are part of the Arts Endowment’s interagency initiative with Department of Justice’s Federal Bureau of Prisons.
+Jim Reese was one of five artists-in-residence throughout the country who were part of the Arts Endowment’s interagency initiative with Department of Justice’s Federal Bureau of Prisons from 2007-2021.
 Here he established Yankton Federal Prison Camp’s first creative writing workshop and publishing course, editing a yearly (perfect bound) journal, 4 P.M.
-Count, which features creative writing and visual artwork by inmates.
+Count, which featured creative writing and visual artwork by inmates.

 4 P.M.
 Count isn’t for sale but is provided free to individuals for educational purposes.
 Interested parties can use the Contact Form to obtain a copy.

 Writing for Transformative Justice—Jim Reese’s introduction to the 10 Year Anniversary Issue of 4PM Count

 “You’ve been teaching at the prison for ten years already?
 Man, time flies.”
 This is an expression I hear from close friends and associates, and I’d like to believe time does fly for my students in the creative writing class at the prison—that it’s given them a purpose and something to look forward to.
 I’ve spent the last ten years of my life helping men, through writing, come to terms with why they are in prison.